deskvillage/dannychadburn.github.io/content-structure.md

 #### Forget the elaborate mind maps and intricate venn diagrams - I offer a practical solution to delivering better digital content.

-My ability to define exceptional Information Architecture stems from my vast experience in content strategy.
-I've combined this with a bit of inherited knowledge from the SEO and UX experts I've been lucky enough to work with.
+My ability to define exceptional information architecture stems from my vast experience in content strategy.
+I've combined this with knowledge inherited from the SEO and UX experts I've been lucky enough to work with.

 I'll apply the right IA model to your content so your audience can discover what you have to offer.

+<a href="/contact"><button class="button">Call me today</button></a>

 ## Get organised